sanjay-azad/en/docs/ai.md

 - Computer Vision: Image processing to make system or agents capable of processing and interpreting visual information, allowing them to understand and interact with images and videos.
 - Neural Networks: Models designed to mimic brain functionality through neurons, also called deep learning models, such as convolutional neural networks (CNNs) for vision tasks and recurrent neural networks (RNNs) for sequential data, to build intelligent agents or systems.

+Self-learning agents are those that learn in real time - preparing the data for itself, training, and responding to the calls for action.
+These are not common nowadays - as the multitasking require additional power.
+There is always some time delay between model training and using it for inferencing.
+But, this delay can be shortened by using multiple agents and by the techniques of transfer learning and foundation models.

 Developing an artificially intelligent agent requires expertise in AI, machine learning, and software development, as well as access to suitable data and computational resources.